jbcodeforce/jbcodeforce.github.io/docs/java/quarkus.md

                     failure -> System.out.println("Failed with " + failure.getMessage()));
 ```

+Events won’t begin flowing through the data streams until a subscriber requests them.

 ### Reactive messaging

+Content built from Quarkus guide and Clement Escoffier's book.

 For a quick review of a reactive messaging guide search `reactive messaging` Quarkus tutorial
 is [here](https://quarkus.io/guides/kafka-reactive-getting-started)

+See [also this article](https://ibm-cloud-architecture.github.io/refarch-eda/advantages/reactive/) for reactive programming and system summary.

 Quick summary:

+* Reactive Messaging integrates with various messaging technologies, such as Apache Kafka, AMQP, and others...
 * Add extension: `quarkus ext add smallrye-reactive-messaging-kafka`
 * No need to start a Kafka broker when using the dev mode or for tests.
-Quarkus starts redpanda
+Quarkus starts redpanda container and apicurio if using schema
-* define an application scoped bean for your service.
+* Define an application scoped bean for your service.
 See code template in [eda-quickstarts/quarkus-reactive-kafka-producer](https://github.com/ibm-cloud-architecture/eda-quickstarts/tree/main/quarkus-reactive-kafka-producer)

   ```java
   @ApplicationScoped